humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 This document maps `docs/vortex-simulation-processes.md` onto a technical architecture that fits this repo (React app + Cloudflare Pages Functions in production, with a Node runner for local dev).

+For the DB table inventory, see `docs/vortex-simulation-data-model.md`.
+For ops controls and admin endpoints, see `docs/vortex-simulation-ops-runbook.md`.

 ## 1) Stack (recommended)

 ### Languages